achristen/Meteobike/QGIS-Analysis/readme.md

 ### Merge land cover fractions with the Meteobike data

-Similar to what we did with the DEM, we can now attribute to each measurement location of air temperature the corresponding land cover fractions at 50 x 50 km or 500 km x 500 km.
+Similar to what we did with the DEM, we can now attribute to each measurement location of air temperature the corresponding land cover fractions at 50 x 50 km or 500 x 500 km.
 This will help us to answer questions if a particular land cover fraction controls the magnitude of the nocturnal heat island within cites.
 For that we will again use a spatial join.
 For example to attribute all meteobike measurements in a given land cover grid cell, you choose the function `Join attributes by location` in QGIS.

 As 'Input Layer' choose your Meteobike Measurements (i.e. 'ALL-SYSTEMS-2021-06-15').
 As join layer choose the land cover fractions.
 Under 'Features they (geometric predicate)' you should choose `are within`.

 ![Images/QGIS_LandCoverJoin.png](Images/QGIS_LandCoverJoin.png)

 Click on `Run`.
 With 50 x 50 m raster this may take a while.
-This will for each measurement points attribute the corresponding land cover grid cell it falls into.
+This will for each measurement point attribute the corresponding land cover grid cell it falls into.
 A new layer `Joined layer` will be created.
 Again, you can rename the layer, e.g. 'ALL-SYSTEMS-2021-06-15-LC'.

 The following graph shows the joined layer, once color-coded by temperature difference (field `Temperature_diff_K`) and once by tree cover fraction (field `lc_tree`):